2021 Semeru eruption: Response

-Local authorities have urged residents to keep a distance of at least 5 km away from the main summit crater as there are concerns of large pyroclastic flows.
-Individuals are prohibited from approaching 1 km or closer to the crater.
-The head of the BNPB had warned of increased volcanic activity and the presence of pyroclastic flows in the volcano.
-The head also said ashfall were occurring in some villages hence residents have been urged to evacuate.
-Residents were also told to keep clear from rivers originating from Semeru as they are transporting volcanic debris.
-The Meteorology, Climatology, and Geophysical Agency (BMKG) issued a weather forecast on 6 December, for the coming two days, warning residents to beware of heavy rain that could trigger more lahars.
-The agency added that East Java has entered the rainy season where the threat of lahars are higher.
+Local authorities urged residents to keep a distance of at least 5 km away from the main summit crater as there were concerns of large pyroclastic flows.
+Individuals were prohibited from approaching 1 km or closer to the crater.
+The head of the BNPB warned of increased volcanic activity and the presence of pyroclastic flows in the volcano.
+He also said ashfall was occurring in some villages and urged residents to evacuate.
+Residents were also told to keep clear from rivers originating from Semeru as they were transporting volcanic debris.
+The Meteorology, Climatology, and Geophysical Agency (BMKG) issued a two-day weather forecast on 6 December warning residents of heavy rain that could trigger more lahars.
+The agency added that East Java had entered the rainy season where the threat of lahars are higher.

-The BNPB provided meals ready-to-eat packs, blankets, mattresses, masks and refugee tents in an effort to assist the displaced residents.
+The BNPB provided meals ready-to-eat packs, blankets, mattresses, masks and refugee tents to assist the displaced residents.
 Medical supplies, water and instant food were also supplied.
-It is estimated that 1,14 billion Indonesian rupiah was utilised in providing aid.
-The BNPB would also provide 500,000 rupiahs over a period of six months to displaced residents to pay for temporary housing.
-The six months period would see the construction of new homes for the affected residents.
+It was estimated that 1,14 billion Indonesian rupiah was utilised in providing aid.
+The BNPB also provided 500,000 rupiahs over a period of six months to displaced residents to pay for temporary housing, during which the construction of new homes for the affected residents took place.

 Indonesian President Joko Widodo would visit the Lumajang Regency to lead the BNPB in the post-eruption recovery efforts on 5 December.
 Meanwhile, Khofifah Indar Parawansa, the Governor of East Java, relocated her office to the Lumajang Regency to aid in the evacuation process of residents in the danger zone.
 In an attempt to prevent further casualties, the Ministry of Energy and Mineral Resources suspended all mining-related operations in the immediate danger zone.
 The BNPB said that the response to the disaster would continue until 3 January 2022.

 The Ministry of Agriculture will provide farmers seeds and beans for an area of 847 hectares.
 Also provided are 174 cows and goats, animal feed, grass, and medication.
 Tractors and hand sprayers would also be given as compensation.

 Rescue and recovery

-A rescue operation to locate several miners unaccounted for on the afternoon of the eruption is planned to begin once activity on the volcano has decreased.
+A rescue operation to locate several miners unaccounted for on the afternoon of the eruption was planned to begin once activity on the volcano has decreased.
 The Deputy Regent of Lumajang said that rescue and recovery efforts could not be carried out the night before due to difficult access to the affected areas.

-Recovery efforts to find victims were hampered after rescuers encountered soil that were still too hot to enter.
-The effort to recover missing victims is said to take approximately a week, according to search and rescue members.
+Recovery efforts to find victims were hampered after rescuers encountered soil that was still too hot to enter.
+The effort to recover missing victims took approximately a week, according to search and rescue members.
 Superheated soil and wet conditions slowed progress of recovery.